Hi I’m Brent Penfold and welcome again to my website.

 It keeps me busy.
 As a mechanical trader I’m usually finished by 9:30am each morning, and

 It has allowed me to travel.
 I regularly get invited to present at Trader Expo’s throughout the Asia Pacific region.
-And I don’t pay to be there like many educators who pay to travel so they can present and promote their businesses.
+And I don’t pay to be there like many educators who pay to present so they can promote their businesses.

 Now here’s a little history for you market buffs.